Jelle Klaasen: 2020

 Klaasen beat Kevin Burness 3–1 in the first round of the 2020 PDC World Darts Championship, before losing to Michael van Gerwen by the same scoreline.
 At the 2020 UK Open, he started his campaign by defeating Riley's qualifier Jason Askew 6–4.
 Klaasen then beat William Borland 10–5 before thrashing Steve West 10–1 to set up a sixth-round clash with Gary Anderson.
 He overcame Anderson 10–9 before losing in the quarter-finals to Daryl Gurney.

+2021: Loss of Tour card

+Klaasen lost his PDC Tour Card at the end of the 2021 season after struggling to maintain consistency in his performances after being a fixture on the professional darts circuit for 14 years.
+Following this, Klaasen participated in various non-Tour Card events, including the PDC Challenge Tour and WDF competitions.

-WDF Career
+2022-2023: WDF Career

 From the beginning of 2022, Klaasen took part in tournaments organized by the World Darts Federation.
 In June 2022, he took part in the Dutch Open, where he was seeded in 26th.
 On his way to the final of this tournament, he defeated leading WDF players including Richard Veenstra and Thibault Tricole, before defeating Mark Barilli in the final.
 This qualified him for the 2023 WDF World Darts Championship and 2022 Winmau World Masters.
 In November, he won the Irish Open.
 On his way to the final, he defeated Michael Warburton, Kai Fan Leung and Ryan Hogarth.
 In the final, he faced Dylan Slevin and defeated him by 6–3 in legs.
-Since November 2022, he has been the leader of the World Darts Federation men's ranking.
+He ended the 2022 season as the leader of the World Darts Federation men's ranking.

+2024–2025: Return to PDC

+Klaasen successfully regained his PDC Tour Card during the European Q-School in 2024 after a two-year absence from the professional circuit.
+His path included a series of tightly contested matches in the final stage of Q-School, culminating in a victory over Benjamin Drue Reus in the decisive match.
+In interviews, Klaasen reflected positively on his WDF experience but emphasized his readiness to compete at the highest level again.

+Klassen reached his first PDC Pro Tour final since his return at 2025 Players Championship 3, being defeated by Chris Dobey 8–4.